manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### search()

-It's a wrapper to a Search::search().
-It return a [Search](searchclass.md) object instance.
+It's a wrapper for the Search::search() method.
+It returns a [Search](searchclass.md) object instance.
-It accept either a full-text query string or a [BoolQuery](query.md#boolquery) class.
+It accepts either a full-text query string or a [BoolQuery](query.md#boolquery) class.
 It returns a [ResultSet](searchresults.md#resultset-object) object.

 ```php
  $result = $index->search('find')->get();
 ```
-Note that on every call a new instance of Search class is created, therefor search conditions are not carried over multiple calls.
+Note that a new instance of the Search class is created with each call, therefore search conditions are not carried over multiple calls.

 ### drop()

 Drop the index.
-If `silent` is true, no error will be returned if the index doesn't exists.
+If `silent` is true, no error will be returned if the index doesn't exist.

 ```php
 $index->drop($silent=false);
 ```
 ### describe()

-Returns schema of the index
+Returns the schema of the index

 ```php
 $index->describe();